InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/hello_pipeline.md

 title: Hello Pipeline World!
 ---

+## Introduction

 This example introduces the `itk::wasm::Pipeline`.
 An `itk::wasm::Pipeline` transforms elegant standalone C++ command line programs into powerful [WebAssembly](https://webassembly.org/) (WASM) modules with a simple, efficient interface for execution in the browser, other programming languages, and on the command line.

+Make sure to complete the [Hello World!](./hello_world.html) example before you start your Hello Pipeline adventure.

+## Write the code

 First, let's create a new directory to house our project.